Twingate-Labs/tg-group-profile-manager/README.md

 ```

-4. Enter the following commands to build the Docker image
+4. Enter the following commands to build the Docker image, change europe-west2-a to your preferred region
 ```
     gcloud config set compute/zone europe-west2-a
     cd tg-group-profile-manager